Life Insurance FAQsFrequently Asked Questions

 - You have a current Learner Drivers Licence, Learners Permit or the equivalent for the state or territory where you live.

-- Please note there may be additional excesses applicable for learner drivers at the time of a claim.
+- Please note there may be additional excesses and exclusions applicable for learner drivers at the time of a claim.

 Do you have age restrictions on your car insurance?